Oh How I Love To Hate

 As you know all too well, I used to listen to Rush Limbaugh religiously, but not so much anymore.
-Not that I no longer like him, it’s just that I began to notice the affect his show was having on me.
-The thing that drew me to him for so many years was unhealthy.
-It was his ability to stir up in me the base emotion of hatred; and I realized that, not only did he draw it out, I loved it when he did.
-And as Life may have already taught you, such base and unsightly emotions come easier to us than better things like self-restraint and refinement.
+Not that I no longer like him, it’s just that I began to notice the effect his show was having on me.
+He had the ability to stir up in me the base emotion of hatred, and that’s what drew me to him for so many years.
+Moreover, not only was he able to draw it out of me, I’m ashamed to say that I loved it when he did.
+As it turns out, those base and unsightly emotions come easier to us than better things like self-restraint and refinement.

 Facebook, I have discovered, is similar.
-As I scroll through my feed I see teasers like: “You won’t believe what so and so just said.”, or, “Look at what this person plans to do with your children.”, or such things as that.
+As I scroll through my feed I see teasers like: “You won’t believe what so and so just said,” or, “Look at what this person plans to do with your children,” and such things as that.
 It’s called click bait.
-It assumes that I’m ready to be outraged, and will click on their site and provide it with traffic.
+It assumes that I’m ready to be outraged and so they write provocative teasers hoping I’ll click on their site and provide it with traffic numbers.
+Those numbers, you see, are what determine how much they can receive in advertising revenue.
 Not that I think that those who run good sites should do it for free, but this is not about good sites versus bad sites.
-It’s about my heart; and you and your heart.
-I still have a great fondness for Rush Limbaugh, though I like his guest host, Mark Steyn better.
-And I hope he’s on the air for a long time to come.
+It’s about my heart as well as you and your heart.
+I still have a great fondness for Rush Limbaugh—though I like his guest host, Mark Steyn, better—and I hope he’s on the air for a long time to come.
 But I try to be mindful of my heart and motivations before listening or clicking, which, as it turns out, I hardly do anymore.

-I think it’s possible that any of us could find a cause that we feel is worthy of our hate, though perhaps not all of us.
-Your mother doesn’t seem to be drawn at all beyond her strong dislike of misguided thinking into a hate benge.
-I’ve met others who were the same way, as far as I could tell, and I was perhaps more than once inclined to hate them for their lack of hatred… except your mother.
+There are those, on the other hand, who don’t seem capable of hating anyone ever.
+That’s who I want to be like.
+Your mother is like that.
+It doesn’t even seem possible that she could be drawn into a hate binge.
+I’ve met others who were the same way, as far as I could tell, and I was perhaps more than once inclined to hate them for their lack of hatred… except for your mother.
 I love your mother.

-But back to our love of hatred.
-Please don’t think that I’m saying that we ought not strongly disagree with and oppose lies and harmful worldviews.
+Now, please don’t think that I’m saying that we ought not strongly disagree with and oppose lies and harmful worldviews.
 We should.
-We should even become upset when they prevail.
-But there’s a difference between opposing lies and loving and basking in hatred.
-Love should reign in our hearts; and by “love” I don’t mean we should accept and approve of everything that popular culture tells us is good and righteous.
-That would be love, yes, but it is love of self, as in “I love myself way too much to subject myself to the disdain of popular culture.”
-True love however is much more involved.
-A father who loves his toddler will not approve of him playing in the busy street, for example …, even if the child wants to real bad–and even if the child hates the father in the moment for making him stop–because he’s likely to get killed or hurt.
-Real love also doesn’t, for example, exclude us from “destroying arguments and every lofty opinion raised against the knowledge of God, for the same reasons.
-In a more eternal sense, love would never downplay or otherwise attempt to hide the more unsavory points of the Gospel, like the fact that man is by his nature sinful and is in dire need of some Good News.
+Perhaps we even ought to be upset when they prevail.
+But there’s a difference between opposing evil and basking in hatred.
+Love should reign in our hearts, and by love, I don’t mean we should accept and approve of everything that popular culture tells us is good and righteous.
+That would be love, yes, but it’s love of self—as in, “I love myself way too much to subject myself to the disdain of popular culture.”
+True love, however, is much more involved.
+A father who loves his toddler will not approve of him playing in the busy street, for example …, even if the child wants to real bad, and even if the child hates the father in the moment for making him stop.
+Real love also doesn’t forbid us from destroying arguments and every lofty opinion raised against the knowledge of God, for the same reasons.
+In a more eternal sense, love would never downplay or otherwise attempt to hide the more unsavory points of the Gospel, like the fact that Man, by his very nature, is sinful and in dire need of some good news.

 *As you know, there are still companies that I won’t do business with for the same sort of reasons.
-And I wish that others would do the same.
+And I wish that other people would follow suit, but I’m ok with them if they don’t.
 But you’re not as likely to see me in a rage over it.
-That’s because I don’t hate them, but I do hate what the heads of some companies are promoting.
+That’s because I don’t hate the people in those companies, but I do hate what most large corporations promote.
 I work for a company that promotes the same sort of nonsense.
 Should I hate myself?
-None of them are doing anything that should surprise anyone, especially the Christian who understands man’s unrestrained carnal nature apart from his Maker.
+None of them are doing anything that should surprise anyone, especially the Christian who understands Man’s carnal nature apart from his Maker.

-There is one group of people who are still able to make me quite angry, though I can honestly say that I don’t love to hate them.
-It is the people who call themselves christians, and who have rejected the Bible, its message, and the Gospel, and have replaced the scriptures with whatever cultural opinions are popular, and who are attacking the Church of God, as if from within, with great zeal.
+There is one group of people, however, who is still able to make me quite angry, though I can honestly say that I don’t love to hate them.
+It’s those who call themselves Christians who have replaced the scriptures with whatever cultural opinions are popular today, who have rejected the Bible, its message, and the Gospel, and who are attacking the Church of God from within with great zeal.
 These make me very angry.

 I did learn that I had a problem, and God, I believe, helped me to merge onto a different avenue.
 You too will find yourselves on side roads, rabbit trails, and even in an occasional wreck.
-But it is my prayer for you that you will find yourself always back on the narrow path, on the road to, as John Bunyan put it, the Celestial City.
-Guard your hearts, as you resist evil, against loving hate.
+But it is my prayer for you that you will always find your way back to the narrow path, on the road to, as John Bunyan put it, the Celestial City.
+Guard your hearts, as you resist evil.
 Weigh your motivations.
-Beware of myopia, and involvement in causes that are too singular in nature.
+Beware of becoming myopic in your involvement in causes.
 Tether yourself with a short line to the Gospel.
 Never get too far from it, and its wonderful message.